 Max Planck, a German scientist, was interested in understanding the electromagnetic radiation emitted by a blackbody.
 A body emits and absorbs electromagnetic radiation incident on it.
 But a blackbody can absorb and emit all the incident radiation on it.
 A blackbody emits the incident radiation at a constant temperature.
 Planck was keen on understanding the spectrum of this emission or the amount of energy radiated at a specific wavelength.
 Before Planck, it was assumed that the energy associated could take any value and the energy emission is continuous.
 But it was later observed that more energy is produced at higher frequencies; in other words, a heated body would radiate more blue than red.
 This was contrary to what was observed before.
-Planck later theorized that if he assumes energy to be radiated in packets, the model can produce the same outcome as in Black Body radiation without violating already proved physics principles.
+Planck later theorized that if he assumes energy to be radiated in packets, the model can produce the same outcome as in Black Body radiation without violating already proven physics principles.

 He then derived the value of a constant, later known as Planck's constant 'h,' which relates the energy of a photon to its frequency.
 When Planck's constant is multiplied by a photon's frequency, the result is the specific photon's energy.
-The value of Planck's constant 'h' is 6.626070 * 10-34.
+The value of Planck's constant 'h' is 6.626070 * 10-34 JS.
 Planck calculated this value of h from the experimental data obtained from black body radiations.

-Value of 'hc' and its Importance:
+Value of 'hc' and its Importance

 Planck's constant' h' and speed of light' c' can be used to find a photon's energy.
 A photon's energy is directly proportional to the frequency and thus is inversely proportional to its wavelength.
-Higher photon frequency denotes higher energy, and longer is the photon particle's wavelength, lower is the energy.
+Higher photon frequency denotes higher energy, and the longer is the photon particle's wavelength, the lower is the energy.

 The value of 'hc' is 1.986445 * 10-25 J m.
-The equation for the energy of a photon is given as E=hc/lambda.
-Here E is the energy of the photon, h is Planck's constant, c is the speed of light, and lambda denotes the wavelength of the photon.
+The equation for the energy of a photon is given as E=hc/λ.
+Here E is the energy of the photon, h is Planck's constant, c is the speed of light, and λ denotes the wavelength of the photon.
 The value of 'hc' in eV comes out to be 1.23984193 * 10-6 eV.m.
 The value of 'hc' is also used to find out the energy of a specific atomic orbit by using the formula, E= - hcR/n2

 Role of hc in Photoelectric Effect

-hc plays a vital role in photoelectric effect.
+hc plays a vital role in the photoelectric effect.
 But to understand this first we have to know what is photoelectric effect?
 Photoelectric Effect is when electrons are ejected out from a metal surface when light is incident on it.
 It was then believed that the more the intensity of incident light, the more energy it possesses regardless of the color of the light.
 The light was considered and treated to be a wave, but the wave phenomena didn't explain the photoelectric effects of light.
 The photoelectrons emitted during the phenomenon of the photoelectric effect have a definite and measurable kinetic energy.
 The Kinetic energy also depends linearly on the frequency along with the intensity.
 If the frequency is too low, there is no discharge of photoelectrons.
 A threshold frequency is needed to take the electrons in atoms of their orbit.
 After the threshold frequency is crossed, the number of photoelectrons emitted increases with the intensity of radiation.

-The Constant h in Atomic Structure:
+Constant h in Atomic Structure

 To overcome Rutherford's classical model's drawbacks, Neils Bohr introduced the first quantized model of an atom in 1913.
 In classical mechanics, particles spiraling around should emit electromagnetic radiation, thus losing energy and gradually spiral down into the nucleus.
 To solve this paradox, Bohr took reference from Planck's work and postulated that an electron would spiral around the nucleus only in orbits having pre-defined energies.
 The formula gives the energy of a specific orbit, E= -hcR/n2, where R is the experimentally determined Rydberg's constant and 'n' is the orbit number.
 When the electron reaches the lowest energy level, i.e., n=1, it cannot move any closer to the nucleus.
 The constant 'h' is also used in the uncertainty principle given by Heisenberg.

-The Overall Significance of h:
+Overall Significance of h